Online Teaching resources

 The University of Idaho is committed to providing excellent support services for students who are deaf and hard of hearing.
-The goal of the staff at Disability Support Services (DSS) is to provide access to academic programs, events and services at the university.
+The goal of the staff at The Center for Disability Access and Resources (CDAR) is to provide access to academic programs, events and services at the university.

 - Real-time captioning